-Equinemity harnesses the profoundly intuitive connection between human and horses to help even people who have never been on a horse understand themselves and experience deep trust, direct power, and genuine connection.
+Equinemity harnesses the profoundly intuitive connection between human and horses to help even people who have never been near a horse understand themselves and experience deep trust, direct power, and genuine connection.

 How does this work?
 Horses are first and foremost herd animals.
 They're also prey animals—meaning they're on someone's paleo menu.
 Horses are extraordinarily sensitive beings whose very existence and evolution has depended on being highly attuned to their environment.
 If a horse senses a threat, it instantly transmits DANGER to the entire herd.